fimbullinter/wotan/packages/valtyr/README.md

 There are only minor differences:

 * CLI arguments are still those of the Wotan executable
-* error messages are a bit different
+* exception messages are a bit different
 * `stylish` formatter is used by default
 * files of external modules are always excluded while `*.d.ts` in your project are included by default